alexb2123/CNP-Automated-Database/README.md

 # CNP-Automated-Database
 Automatically checks for new data, downloads and parses, then uploads to google sheets on a shared drive.
-Utilizes SODA API and Google EST API.
+Utilizes SODA API and Google REST API.